iterative/dvc.org/static/docs/commands-reference/commit.md

     $ dvc unprotect data/data.xml
 ```

 In this example pipeline everything is derived from that file.
 We may want to
+change the input data, for example to increase the training data set.
+This step
-change the input data along with changing code in the `src` directory.
+lets us safely edit the data file.
+If we instead wish to edit code in the `src`
+directory it is not necessary to unprotect this file.

 To rerun the pipeline without committing data to the cache: